Can the hot hand phenomenon be modelled? A Bayesian hidden Markov approach: Bayesian longitudinal hidden Markov modelling

-\textbf{The hidden process.} This is a hidden Markov chain (HMC) that describes the {\it hot hand} situation of shots at the basket of the team in match $i$.
+\textbf{The hidden process.} This is a hidden Markov chain (HMC) that describes the {\it hot hand} situation of shots at the basket of the team in game $i$.
 The transition probabilities of the HMC are modeled using logistic mixed regression models. \\

-Let $\{Z_{in}, n = 1,\dots,M_i\}$ be a HMC which represents the state, {\it cold }($C$) or {\it hot} ($H$), of the team in shooting $n$ at the basket in match $i$, where $M_i$ is the number of shots in the match $i$.
-The transition probability matrix is expressed as
+Let $\{Z_{in}, n = 1,\dots,M_i\}$ be a HMC which represents the state, {\it cold }($C$) or {\it hot} ($H$), of the team in shooting $n$ at the basket in game $i$, where $M_i$ is the number of shots in the game $i$.
+The transition probability matrix of the HMC is expressed as